inmyth/typical-webapp/BRANCH.md

 ## Notes

+- Server can be abstracted away with Tapir while making controller portable.
+Controller should
+    - deal with routes, query or path parameters
+    - process header / jwt authentication
+    - not deal with parameter validation, this should go to service (plus Tapir parameter validation cannot be formatted into json)
+    - return response
 - Conf doesn't store credentials.
 Use IDEA's AWS Tools to store them.
     - credentials are only used in development, in production IAM role is used
     - AWS client is smart enough to look for these credentials